unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/04_publish/02_publish/04_api-definition.md

 Copy the Swagger link from the **Export your API** section and paste it in [Swagger UI demo](http://petstore.swagger.wordnik.com/ "Swagger UI demo").

-> Note that your API documentation shoud be public as seen on the [Documentation](technical-resources/apispark/guide/publish/publish/documentation "Documentation") page.

 ![Swagger URL](images/swagger-url.jpg "Swagger URL")

+> **Note:** Your API documentation must be public as seen on the [Documentation](technical-resources/apispark/guide/publish/publish/documentation "Documentation") page.

 The screenshot below is an example of what the Swagger UI looks like.